lucahennemann/lucahennemann/README.md

 <br>

 ## About Me
+- 17yo highschool student
-- 17yo dev & pentester from Munich, Germany
+- dev & pentester from Munich, Germany
 - Student at Technical University Munich
 - Software Developer at Check24